Operation Toan Thang III: August

-On 19 August at 01:35 the Quần Lợi Base Camp occupied by the 3rd Brigade, 1st Cavalry Division was attacked.
+On 19 August at 01:35 the Quản Lợi Base Camp occupied by the 3rd Brigade, 1st Cavalry Division was attacked.
 During the attack a tank gun was accidentally fired onto a reaction force in the northwest of the base killing nine U.S. soldiers.
 The enemy withdrew at 02:00 with unknown losses.
 At 09:45 mechanized infantry of the 1st Brigade, 25th Infantry Division engaged an enemy force 9 mi northeast of Go Dau Ha.
 The fighting continued until 14:30 when the enemy withdrew leaving 23 dead and three individual weapons; U.S. losses were five killed.
 On 20 August at 08:40 a unit of the 3rd Brigade, 9th Infantry Division found 11 PAVN/VC bodies 6 mi north of Cần Đước killed by airstrikes the previous day.
 At 09:40 an air cavalry unit of the 3rd Brigade, 1st Cavalry Division engaged a PAVN force 3 mi west-southwest of Lộc Ninh, the PAVN withdrew after two hours leaving ten dead, U.S. losses were one killed.
 At 11:00 a unit of the 3rd Brigade, 9th Infantry Division engaged an enemy force 5 mi north of Cần Đước, the enemy withdrew at 13:00, but the unit pursued and reengaged at 15:00.
 The enemy withdrew again leaving 35 dead and two captured; U.S. losses were one killed.